-Regulation 50 of The Conservation (Natural Habitats, &c.)
-Regulations 1994 requires a competent authority to undertake a review of any existing consent or permission to which Regulation 48(1) would apply if were being reconsidered as of the date on which the site became a European site.
-Where a review is required under these provisions it must be carried out as soon as reasonably practicable.
-This will have implications for discharge and other consents, which will need to be reviewed in light of these objectives and may mean that lower targets for background levels of contaminants etc. will need to be set.
+Regulation 50 of the Habitats Regulations requires a competent authority to undertake a review of any existing consent or permission to which Regulation 48 (1) would apply if it were being reconsidered as of the date on which the site became a European site.
+Where a review is required under these provisions it must be carried out as soon as is reasonably practicable.
+This will have implications for discharge and other consents, which will need to be reviewed in light of these objectives and may mean that lower targets for background levels of contaminants etc. will need to be

-Table 3 showing operations which may cause deterioration or disturbance to the Exe Estuary European marine site interest features at current levels of use
+Table 3.
+Summary of operations which may cause deterioration or disturbance to the Northumbria Coast European marine site interest features at current levels of use6

-The advice below is not a list of prohibitions but rather a checklist for operations for discussion with the management group, which may need to be subject to some form of management measure(s) or further measures where actions are already in force.
+The advice below is not a list of prohibitions but rather a checklist for operations for discussion with relevant authorities, which may need to be subject to some form of management measure(s) or further measures where actions are already in force.
 Examples of activities under relevant authority jurisdiction are also provided.
-Operations marked with a $\sqrt{}$ indicate those features that are considered to be highly or moderately vulnerable to the effects of the operations.
+Operations marked with a indicate those features that are considered to be highly or moderately vulnerable to the effects of the operations.

-Standard list of categories of operation which may cause deterioration or disturbance Internationally important populations of regularly occurring Annex 1 birds Internationally important assemblage of waterfowl , including the internationally important population of regularly occurring migratory species Physical loss Removal (e.g. harvesting, coastal development) Smothering (e.g. by artificial structures, disposal of dredge spoil) ✓ ✓ Physical damage Siltation (e.g. run-off, channel dredging, outfalls) Abrasion (e.g. boating, anchoring, trampling) Selective extraction (e.g. aggregate dredging) ✓ ✓ Non-physical disturbance Noise (e.g. boat activity) Visual (e.g. recreational activity) ✓ ✓ Toxic contamination Introduction of synthetic compounds (e.g. pesticides, TBT, PCBs) Introduction of non-synthetic compounds (e.g. heavy metals, hydrocarbons) ✓ ✓

-Standard list of categories of operation which may cause deterioration or disturbance Internationally important populations of regularly occurring Annex 1 birds Internationally important assemblage of waterfowl , including the internationally important population of regularly occurring migratory species Non-toxic contamination Changes in nutrient loading (e.g. agricultural run-off, outfalls) Changes in organic loading (e.g. mariculture, outfalls) Changes in thermal regime (e.g. power stations) Changes in turbidity (e.g. run-off, dredging) Changes in salinity (e.g. water abstraction, outfalls) ✓ ✓ Biological disturbance Introduction of microbial pathogens Introduction of non-native species & translocation Selective extraction of species (e.g. bait digging, wildfowling, commercial & recreational fishing) 4 ✓
+Standard list of categories of operation which may cause deterioration or disturbance Internationally important populations of regularly occurring Annex 1 birds Internationally important populations of regularly occurring migratory species Physical loss Removal (e.g. harvesting, coastal development) Smothering (e.g. by artificial structures, disposal of dredge spoil) Physical damage Siltation (e.g. run-off, channel dredging, outfalls) Abrasion (e.g. boating, anchoring, trampling) Selective extraction (e.g. aggregate dredging) Non-physical disturbance Noise (e.g. boat activity) Visual (e.g. recreational activity) Toxic contamination Introduction of synthetic compounds (e.g. pesticides, TBT, PCBs) Introduction of non-synthetic compounds (e.g. heavy metals, hydrocarbons) Introduction of radionuclides Non-toxic contamination Changes in nutrient loading (e.g. agricultural run-off, outfalls) Changes in organic loading (e.g. mariculture, outfalls) Changes in thermal regime (e.g. power stations) Changes in turbidity (e.g. run-off, dredging) Changes in salinity (e.g. water abstraction, outfalls) Biological disturbance Introduction of microbial pathogens Introduction of non-native species & translocation Selective extraction of species (e.g. bait digging, wildfowling, commercial & recreational fishing)

-This advice has been developed using best available scientific information and informed scientific interpretation and judgement as at March 2000.
+6This advice has been developed using best available scientific information and informed scientific interpretation and judgement (as at July 2000).
 This process has used a coarse grading of relative sensitivity, exposure and vulnerability of each interest feature to different categories of operation based on the current state of our knowledge and understanding of the marine environment.
 This is shown in the sensitivity and vulnerability matrices at Table 4.
-The advice is indicative only, and is given to guide relevant authorities and others on particular operations which may cause deterioration of natural habitats of species, or disturbance of species for which the site has been designated.
+The advice is indicative only, and is given to guide relevant authorities and others on particular operations which may cause deterioration of natural habitats or the habitats of species, or disturbance of species for which the site has been designated.
 The advice, therefore, is not a list of prohibitions but rather a check list for operations which may need to be subject to some form of management measure(s) or further measures where actions are already in force.

-The precise impact of any category of operation occurring on the site will be dependant upon the nature, scale, location and timing of events.
+The precise impact of any category of operation occurring on the site will be dependent upon the nature, scale, location and timing of events.
 More detailed advice is available from English Nature to assist relevant authorities in assessing actual impacts and cumulative effects.
-Assessment of this information should be undertaken in the development of management of the site through wider consultation.
+Assessment of this information should be undertaken in the development of the management of the site through wider consultation.